 Supplemental Administrative and Regulatory Documents

-These additional documents include guidance directives from the Assistant Secretary - Indian Affairs; guidelines for formal technical assistance meetings; and documents related to the 1978 regulations, the 1994 regulations, and the 2015 regulations.
+These additional documents include guidance directives from the Assistant Secretary - Indian Affairs; guidelines for formal technical assistance meetings; and documents related to the acknowledgment regulations as revised in 1978, 1994, and 2015.

-- 1994 Final Rule regarding revisions to the 25 CFR Part 83 Regulations (the "revised regulations"), including public comment on the regulations and the Department's response.
+- Final Rule for the 1994 revision to the 25 CFR Part 83 Regulations, including public comment on the regulations and the Department's response.

 - FR 65-7052, February 11, 2000, Guidance Directive from the Assistant Secretary.